 Nobody wants to go through an eviction, neither landlords or tenants.
 And so, evictions only occur in serious situations, such as when a tenant causes significant damage to the property or refuses to pay rent.
 If a potential tenant has a history of eviction, you need to really understand why before considering them for a tenancy.
 Failing to do so could put you and your business at risk.

 An eviction record search provides essential details about a tenant's past eviction history and the filing that was made.
-The report typically includes the following information:
+An eviction record typically includes the following information:

 It’s all very well knowing what and why, you also need to know how to find eviction records.
 And you need to be aware of the various legalities surrounding data privacy and how you can use a tenant’s eviction check to make your final decision.